-Due to the current COVID-19 pandemic that has affected traveling restrictions worldwide, we will be offering virtual interviews using Zoom as the platform, instead of our usual in-person meetings.
+This year we will be continuing to offer virtual interviews using Zoom as the platform, instead of our usual in-person meetings.
 We understand that this limits our applicant’s capability to physically visit our campus and facilities, as well as interact with various faculty and staff members.
-Please view the videos below to learn more about our campus and graduate medical education program.
+In order to remediate the effects of this, we have created a short video that includes virtual tours of the Eastern Virginia Medical School main campus, and Shady Grove Fertility Jones Institute.

 Recommendations & Tips for our Interviewees